 “We couldn’t stand up in the bathroom,” was the first sentence of my review for the hotel in Salamanca, Spain.

 The room’s ceiling slanted so severely that in order to approach the toilet or take a shower, I had to crouch and shuffle to traverse the space.
 Picture that scene from Willy Wonka and the Chocolate Factory where the chocolatier chauffeurs the Golden Ticket winners into the factory’s lobby.
-As Wonka crosses the room towards the last door, he begins at bend at increasingly severe degrees.
+As Wonka crosses the room towards the last door, he begins to bend at increasingly acute degrees.
 Upon reaching the end, he squats as he turns to beckon the group.
 A child remarks, “Hey, the room is getting smaller!” to which an adult counters, “No it’s not!
 He’s getting bigger!”

 I included this analogy in my review of the hotel, noting that, unlike the lucky contest winners, no candy paradise awaited me beyond the bathroom.
 My review was the most recent in a long list of experiences shared by travelers at the same hotel in the days, months, and years prior.
 Following a personal tradition, after I posted, I scrolled through the feed and chuckled.
 One guest’s lower legs dangled off of the short mattress in their already-tiny room.
 Another person was too tall to sit on the toilet without hitting their head on the ceiling.
 Most relatable of all, one traveler bruised their forehead after exiting the shower too quickly.